MasseyRustTraining/chomp/README.md

 gives the opponent the worst possible end-of-game result.

-In this assignment, you will write a library crate that implements a Chomp AI (`src/lib.rs`), and a binary crate that allows the game to be played on the command line (`src/main.rs`).
+In this assignment, you will write a library crate that implements a Chomp AI (`src/lib.rs`) for the 4×5 board, and a binary crate that allows the game to be played on the command line (`src/main.rs`).

 ## The library

 The game state should be represented by a `struct Board` you define.
-The most important component of the state is the representation of the board itself:
+The most important component of the state is the representation of the board itself.

-* One way: use an array

-  * Use a fixed-size five-by-four (five columns, four rows) array of `bool`s to represent the game state.
+The obvious board representation is a fixed-size four-by-five (four rows, five columns) array of `bool`s to represent the game state.
 The element at index `i, j` should be `false` if the square at `i, j` has been eaten, and `true` otherwise.

-  * Your program should support multiple board sizes.
-Since the size of a Rust array is fixed at compile time, your board type needs to have fields representing its logical width and height.

-* Another way: use a set

-  * You can make a `HashSet` of tuples, where tuple `(i, j)` being in the set means that position is not yet eaten.
-You can remove elements from the set as they are eaten.

 Your `Board` type should support the following operations via `impl`:

-- Create a board with a given width and height.
+- Create a board.

-- Print a graphical representation of a board.
+- Print a textual representation of the board.

 - Chomp a given square, removing all squares below it and to the right of it.